automine/authentication_app/README.md

 # Authentication App for Splunk

+## Deprecation Warning!!!
+__This app has been deprecated.
+There will be no new development or bug fixes.
+It has been replaced by the [Aplura Authentication App for Splunk](https://splunkbase.splunk.com/app/4227/).__

 ## Overview
 Most sourcetypes contain authentication events of some sort.
 This app provides Splunk dashboards, forms, and reports which can be used to explore your authentication events across your different sourcetypes.